‘Mass Effect: Andromeda’ March Release Date Officially Set, New Screenshots Released

 On a side note, some Mass Effect fans noticed Sara Ryder’s odd facial contortions during the Andromeda trailer shown at The Game Awards.
 BioWare decided to feature this quirk in a recent video, which drew more questions from the community.
 Flynn responded to those comments by admitting the scrunch face is a bug via Twitter and it will be fixed before the game’s release in March.

 What do you think of the Mass Effect: Andromeda release date and screenshots?
-Sound of fin the comments below.
+Sound off in the comments below.

-[Featured Image by BioWare / Game Informer]
+[Featured Image by BioWare/Game Informer]